Horse Focus Camp

 - Is your child ready for a mental partnering with the horse?

-- Is he/she able and determined to be alert to communicating closely with the horse?
+- Is he/she able and determined to be alert to "listening" and communicating closely with the horse?

 - Is he/she interested and willing to put learning to ride as first priority, above social and other distractions?